reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/SharePoint-Restoring-Owners-Groups.md

 ![Check Owner Permission](../images/SharePoint-Restoring-Owners-Groups/CheckOwnerPermission.png)

-The journey may present challenges, such as the UserInfoHidden property for the owners group which I have been unable to set as hidden.
+The journey may present challenges, such as the UserInfoHidden property for the owners group to make it hidden principal which I have been unable to set as hidden.

 ## Alternative solutions